Malaya Akulukjuk: Early and personal life

-Akulukjuk's late husband, Nutaralaq Akulukjuk, was a sculpture artist.
+Akulukjuk's late husband, Nutaralaq Akulukjuk, was a sculptor.
 Several of his works had been sold at auctions, including Man Drinking, sold at Waddington's Inuit Art Online Auction in 2017.
 Many of Akulukjuk's children became future artists in Pangnirtung, including five of her sons, Jeetaloo, Geeshee, Juelee, Enukee and Moar.
 Her daughter, May Lonsdale, developed into a graphic artist.

 In Akulukjuk's adult life, she suffered from poor eyesight, and sometimes she had to use magnifying glasses to create paintings.